roelandmoors/authjs-adapter-sql/README.md

 This adapter uses plain sql statements to integrate with [Authjs](https://authjs.dev/).

 Support for Mysql and Postgres.
-Also works on [PlanetScale](https://planetscale.com/).
+Also works with the [PlanetScale Serverless Driver](https://github.com/planetscale/database-js) and then [Neon Serverless Driver](https://github.com/neondatabase/serverless)

 ## How to use with Mysql2